Pixocial/AppWheel-Docs/docs/StripePayments.md

 ```

 ## Get the order in the SDK
-Here is how to get a cross-end payment order through the SDK
+When cross-platform payment is needed, use this interface to query orders.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';